A – Airway: Make sure the airway is clear.

 B – Breathing

-Next, you will check for breathing.
-For a maximum of 5 to 10 seconds, you will need to check for normal breathing.
-With your face turned towards the person’s torso, right above the person’s mouth, listen for breaths and look to see if the chest is rising and falling.
-Here is the list of actions you can take to check the breathing:
+Next in the first aid basics is checking for breathing.
+As part of your initial assessment, you must determine if the injured person is breathing normally.
+For a maximum of 5 to 10 seconds, check for signs of normal breathing.
+With your face turned toward the person’s torso, just above the person’s mouth, listen for breaths and look to see if the chest is rising and falling—an essential skill taught in every certified first aid course.

-1. Look for visible signs of breathing, such as the chest rising and falling or air moving in and out of the nose or mouth.
+Look for visible signs of breathing, such as the chest rising and falling or air moving in and out of the nose or person’s mouth.

-3. Place your hand on the person’s chest and feel for the movement of the chest as they breathe.
+Place your hand on the person’s chest and feel for movement as they breathe.

 If you only see an infrequent gasp of air, the person is not breathing normally.
-An occasional gasp for air is a reflex action called “agonal respiration” which is irregular.
+An occasional gasp for air is a reflex action called agonal respiration, which is irregular and ineffective.
+Agonal breathing is a type of abnormal breathing pattern that can occur in unconscious adults or individuals in cardiac arrest.
+It is characterized by irregular, shallow breaths, often accompanied by gurgling or grunting sounds.

 C – Check Circulation

-For higher training levels such as Basic life support (BLS) and Emergency Medical Responder (EMR), checking the pulse is added to the circulation check routine.
-For unresponsive adults and children check the carotid pulse and for unresponsive infants check the brachial pulse.
+For advanced training levels such as Basic Life Support (BLS) and Emergency Medical Responder (EMR), checking the pulse is included in the circulation check.
+For unresponsive adults and children, check the carotid pulse; for unresponsive infants, check the brachial pulse.

-If the individual you are rescuing has suffered hypothermia, then ensure to check the ABC for at least 60 seconds to confirm the signs of life.
+If the individual has suffered hypothermia, remember to check the ABCs—Airway, Breathing, and Circulation—for at least 60 seconds to confirm any signs of life before proceeding.

 Learn First Aid & CPR

-The ABCs of CPR are only a part of what you need to learn in case an emergency happens.
-Many of these steps must be practiced so if there’s any kind of emergency you are fully prepared.
-This is why it is now mandatory for a large number of people in different occupations to have had a First Aid & CPR training done.
-Many professions such as police, nurses and even office workers require first aid and CPR training for their jobs, and they must keep their certificate valid.
+The ABCs of CPR are only a part of what you need to know in case an emergency happens.
+Many of these first aid techniques must be practiced so that, if there’s any kind of emergency, you’re fully prepared to act quickly and confidently.
+This is why it’s now mandatory for many professionals across different industries to complete First Aid & CPR training.
+Professions such as police officers, nurses, and even office workers are often required to maintain valid first aid and CPR certification for their roles.

-We hope we can help the community of North York by making sure everyone is prepared for emergencies.
-Register for one of our Canadian Red Cross First Aid and CPR training courses and practice the ABCs of CPR with our top-notch equipment.
+We’re proud to support the community of North York by helping individuals prepare for emergencies.
+Register for one of our Canadian Red Cross First Aid and CPR training courses today, and practice the ABCs of CPR using our professional, top-quality training equipment.

 2 Comments